City of London Police: 1850–1989

-The first officer of the force to die in the line of duty was in 1857, followed by 31 more to date, including three killed in the 1910 Houndsditch murders.
+The first death of an officer of the force in the line of duty occurred in 1857, followed by 31 more to date, including three killed in the 1910 Houndsditch murders.
 The force was involved in the investigation of the Jack the Ripper murders.

 Teams of the City of London Police have participated in the Olympic games three times in the tug of war tournament.
 At the 1908 Summer Olympics they won the gold medal, beating a Liverpool City Police team in the final.
 In 1912 a joint City-Metropolitan Police team was beaten in the final by a Stockholm Police team.
 At the 1920 Summer Olympics a solely City of London Police British team regained its title, beating the Netherlands.
 This was the last time tug of war was an Olympic sport, which means the City of London Police is still the reigning Olympic champion.

 The force has had special constables since at least 1911, when 1,648 were called for duty during docks strikes.
 There was one day in 1918, when the only warranted officer within the city of London was a special constable.
 Several regular officers of the force were killed in Nazi German air raids over London in 1941 and 1942.